-FIFA Confirms Ghana Black Stars' Qualification to World Cup Round of 32 Before Croatia Game
+FIFA Confirms Ghana Black Stars' Qualification for World Cup Round of 32 Before Croatia Game

-FIFA Confirms Ghana Black Stars' Qualification to World Cup Round of 32 Before Croatia Game
+FIFA Confirms Ghana Black Stars' Qualification for World Cup Round of 32 Before Croatia Game

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Ghana have officially qualified for the Round of 32 at the 2026 FIFA World Cup, with FIFA confirming the news on Saturday, June 27, 2026, before the Black Stars had even played their third and final group game.
+Ghana have officially qualified for the Round of 32 at the 2026 World Cup, with FIFA confirming the news on Saturday, June 27, 2026, before even playing their third and final group game.

-The Black Stars sit on four points after two Group H matches, courtesy of a 1-0 victory over Panama and a hard-fought 0-0 draw against England.
+At that stage, the Black Stars were sitting on four points after two Group H matches, courtesy of a 1-0 victory over Panama and a hard-fought 0-0 draw against England.

 Carlos Quieroz, Jonas Adjetey, Kwasi Sibo, Jerome Opoku, Marvin Senaya, FIFA World Cup 2026, Ghana Qualifies, Black Stars, Croatia, Group L